hiwenny/oldstuff_personalwebsite_1.0/README.md

 # oldstuff_personalwebsite_1.0
-Archive of the first edition of my personal website.
+Archive of the first edition.